Myriad-Dreamin/tinymist/editors/vscode/README.md

   - e.g. `$root/target/$dir/$name` for `$root/target/path/to/main.pdf`.
   - e.g. `$root/target/foo` for `$root/target/foo.pdf`.
 This will ensure that the output is always output to `target/foo.pdf`.
 4. Note: the output path should be substituted as an absolute path.

+### Exporting to Other Formats

+You can export your documents to various other formats by lsp as well.
+Currently, the following formats are supported:
+- Official svg, png, and pdf.
+- Unofficial html, md (typlite, @ntjess), and txt
+- Query Results (into json, yaml, or txt), and pdfpc (by `typst query --selector <pdfpc-file>`, for [Touying](https://touying-typ.github.io/touying/))

+See [Docs: Exporting Documents](https://myriad-dreamin.github.io/tinymist/feature/export.html) for more information.

 ### Working with Multiple-File Projects